 2. Rasoterra, green delicacy

-A beautiful restaurant in a discreet location and a way of doing also discreet, but a carat cuisine (vegetables).
+A beautiful restaurant in a discreet location and a discreet way of doing things, but a carat (vegetable) cuisine.
 Rasoterra is another pioneer of vegetarian cuisine in Barcelona.
 In their case, however, they were among the first to elevate this type of gastronomy, turning it into a truly surprising delicacy.

 📍 C/ Palau, 5

 Italians have a thing for vegetables.
-The owners of Rasoterra are from the transalpine country and the founder of the slow-food movement himself, Carlo Petrini, as well.
+The owners of Rasoterra are from the transalpine country and so is the founder of the slow-food movement, Carlo Petrini.
 At Sésamo the owners also offer an Italian-vegetarian menu, if there is such a thing, in a cute corner on the border between Raval and Sant Antoni.
 In fact, we already told you that it is one of the most popular restaurants in the Raval and we confirm it.
-Their menu includes stuffed provolone, their arancinis, their pasta stuffed with goat cheese and caramelized onion with trumpet of death butter or their Indian curry.
+In its menu there is stuffed provolone, its arancinis, its pasta stuffed with goat cheese and caramelized onion with trumpet of death butter or its Indian curry.
 It also offers two tasting menus: one vegetarian and one vegan.
 Or as they say: Food without beasts.

 📍 Sant Antoni Abat, 52

 Although vegetarian cuisine is something relatively new in the West, there are restaurants like Teresa Carles that have managed to rethink tradition to adapt it to this new trend.
 The restaurant, open since 2011, does something halfway between creative vegetarian cuisine and traditional Catalan recipes, with the pride of making dishes that do not seek to imitate carnivorous counterparts, but to create new categories.
 They were pioneers in introducing products such as kombucha or jackfruit.
-Their menu, at 15 euros all-inclusive (slightly less if you pass on dessert), is a treat in the center of town.
+Their menu, at 15 euros all-inclusive (a little less if we pass on dessert), is a treat in the center of the city.

 📍Jovellanos, 2

 Pellicer had a revelation at one point in his life.
-After many years dedicated to the more traditional cuisine in places Abac or Can Fabes, he realized the wear he was suffering, and began to look at other options.
-She discovered Ayurveda and began cooking with the energies that pass through the body and wellness in mind.
-From there comes his current cuisine, which has led him to win the award for Best Vegetable Restaurant in the World in 2018.
-Here he makes biodynamic creative cuisine, with eco, local and healthy products: what he calls Healthy Kitchen.
+After many years dedicated to the most traditional cuisine in places like Abac or Can Fabes, he realized the wear and tear he was suffering, and began to look at other options.
+He discovered Ayurveda and began to cook taking into account the energies that go through the body and well-being.
+From there came his current cuisine, which has led him to win the award for Best Vegetable Restaurant in the World in 2018.
+Here he makes biodynamic creative cuisine, with eco, proximity and healthy products: what he calls Healthy Kitchen.

-It has two proposals, the 55 euro formula with dishes such as fennel foam with fennel sponge and sprouts, and a 79 euro tasting menu offered in its vegan, vegetarian and omvivore versions.
+It has two proposals, the formula 55 euros with dishes like fennel foam with fennel sponge and sprouts, and a tasting menu of 79 euros that is offered in its vegan, vegetarian and omvivore versions.

 6. Fat Veggies, the fats that left meat behind

-Fat Barbies has made a place in Barcelona’s gastro agenda with its grilled meats, so much so that they have decided to give birth to a little vegetarian brother.
-Fat Veggies does the same as its big brother but with meat vetoed on the ticket.
-They have a tasting menu for 30 euros, but you can also order tapas and dishes that explore very interesting and complex combinations thanks to the smoke from the grill: pecorino leek galettes, a three-cooked cauliflower or grilled asparagus with pickled emulsion.
+Fat Barbies has made a place for itself in Barcelona’s gastro agenda with its grilled meats, so much so that they have decided to give birth to a little vegetarian brother.
+Fat Veggies does the same as its big brother but with meat vetoed at the entrance.
+They have a tasting menu for 30 euros, but you can also order tapas and dishes that explore very interesting and complex combinations thanks to the smoke of the grill: pecorino leek galettes, a three-cooked cauliflower or grilled asparagus with pickled emulsion.
 Vegetarian food treated comme il faut.

 📍 Paris, 168.